1inch/1inch-sdk-go/golang/README.md

 `npm install -g prettier`

-If using GoLand, you can setup this action to run automatically using File Watchers:
+If using GoLand, you can set up this action to run automatically using File Watchers:

 1. Go to Settings or Preferences > Tools > File Watchers.
 2. Click the + button to add a new watcher.